Kennethkcpdhs/Flaskwgglogin1/README.md

 echo "export OTHER_SECRET=somethingelse" >> .env
 # etc
 ```
-Of course, its possible to simply dump the "secret codes directly and safe the trouble but __please dont do this for official important projects__!
+Of course, its possible to simply dump the *"secret codes directly and safe the trouble"* but __please dont do this for official important projects__!

 #### References
 https://realpython.com/flask-google-login/